Updated on April 24th, 2026 by Bob Ciura

 Stanley Black & Decker is second in the world in the areas of commercial electronic security and engineered fastening.
 The company is composed of three segments: tools & outdoor, and industrial.

-On February 5th, 2025, Stanley Black & Decker announced fourth quarter and full-year results.
-For the quarter, revenue of $3.75 billion was unchanged from the prior year, but came in $120 million above expectations.
+On February 4th, 2026, Stanley Black & Decker announced fourth quarter and full year results.
+For the quarter, revenue was unchanged at $3.7 billion, but this was $80 million below estimates.

-Organic growth was flat for the year, but up 3% for the quarter.
-Organic sales for Tools & Outdoor, the largest segment within the company, was higher by 3% for the quarter.
+Company-wide organic growth declined 3% for the quarter and was lower by 1% for the year.
+Organic sales for Tools & Outdoor, the largest segment within the company, was lower by 4% for the quarter.

 Click here to download our most recent Sure Analysis report on SWK (preview of page 1 of 3 shown below):